 We reached out to marketing tracking experts and several businesses to find out what surprised them the most after they analyzed their marketing data.
 Here’s what they found and how they used marketing tracking to improve the effectiveness of their campaigns.

-Which keywords and copy are converting
+Which advertising keywords and copy are performing?

-“My business partner and I recently acquired an interest in a 14-year-old residential moving company.
+Mobile Pocket Office CEO Josh Ovett recalls his experience with keyword tracking: “My business partner and I recently acquired an interest in a 14-year-old residential moving company.
 While it was consistent in sales, we saw room for improvement.
 The business was spending over $100,000 per year on AdWords and we had no information on which AdWords, copy and lead sources were causing individual sales.
 We had no problem getting leads, we just needed to know exactly which leads were converting to sales so we could start confidently spending on keywords and ads that converted to sales.

 Using Ontraport, we kept a record of which leads and sales came from which keywords and ads.
 We then exported that information back into AdWords to optimize our campaigns for both offline and online sales conversions.

 Without implementing this, we wouldn’t know which keywords to confidently bid up and at what time of day, and we wouldn’t know how to adjust campaigns for maximum profit margins.
 So far, tracking has allowed us to double our leads and lower our costs by about 30%.”

 Using a marketing tracking system for your ads and keywords is essential to understanding how your campaigns are qualifying leads and converting customers.

 Marketing analytics also allow you to better understand the customer acquisition process.
 For example, with UTM links you can see exactly where your leads are coming from.
 This allows you to refocus your time and money on only your most effective strategies.
 By using marketing analytics to weed out what works and what doesn’t, you can increase your overall efficiency and better allocate your resources.